elev8now/CodeCheat/docs/laravel.md

 In Laravel routes point to **controllers**.
 It is the controller's job to deal with the request and return a response.

-Run the following inside your Vagrant box<sup>†</sup> to create an Articles controller:
+Run the following inside your Vagrant box to create an Articles controller.
+You will need to ssh into the vagrant box `vagrant ssh` then navigate into the code directory `cd code`:

 ```shell
 artisan make:controller Articles --api